SpenceKonde/DxCore/megaavr/extras/TakingOverTCA0.md

 }
 ```

-### Example 3: High speed 8-bit PWM on PA3 on 8-pin part
+### Example 3: High speed 8-bit PWM
-A user requested (#152) high speed PWM on PA3 on an 8-pin part.
+A user requested (#152) high speed PWM.
 They wanted split mode disabled, and PWM frequency higher than 62KHz.
-This is indeed possible - though do note that the maximum frequency of PWM possible with a full 8 bits of resolution and 20MHz system clock is 78.125 kHz (20000000/256) - and the next higher frequency for which perfect 8-bit resolution is possible is half that, 39.061 kHz.
+This is indeed possible - though do note that the maximum frequency of PWM possible with a full 8 bits of resolution is 78.125 kHz when running at 20 MHz (20000000/256); at 24, it's 93.75 kHz, and overclocked to 32 MHz, 125 kHz.
+The next higher frequency for which perfect 8-bit resolution is possible is half of those frequencies.
 Higher fequencies require lower resolution (see above example for one approach, which can also be used for intermediate frequencies) though if the frequency is constant, varying your input between 0 and the period instead of using map() is desirable, as map may not be smooth.
-As a further aside, if 78.125kHz is suitable, there is no need to disable split mode....
+As a further aside, if 78.125kHz is suitable, there is no need to disable split mode.
+It strikes me now, as I adapt this example for the Dx-series parts, that 62 KHz is almost exactly the maximum possible for 8-bit PWM at 16 MHz system clock.
+I'm pretty sure there's a connection!

+Do note that if pushing the PWM frequency is your aim, you can go considerably higher by using the Type D timer - it is rated for a TCD clock of up to 48 MHz.... (and I was able to generate PWM from it without anomalies with it clocked at 128 MHz (32 MHz system clock multiplied by 4) - these parts have a ton of headroom on frequency at room temp and under non-adverse conditions)

 ```
-#if defined(MILLIS_USE_TIMERA0)||!defined(__AVR_ATtinyxy2__)
+#if defined(MILLIS_USE_TIMERA0)
-#error "This sketch is for an 8-pin part and takes over TCA0"
+#error "This sketch takes over TCA0, don't use for millis here."
 #endif

 void setup() {
-  // We will be outputting PWM on PA3 on an 8-pin part pinMode(PIN_PA3, OUTPUT); //PA3 - TCA0 WO0, pin 4 on 8-pin parts
+  // We will be outputting PWM on PA2 pinMode(PIN_PA2, OUTPUT);
-  PORTMUX.CTRLC=PORTMUX_TCA00_DEFAULT_gc; //turn off PORTMUX, returning WO0 to PA3
-  TCA0.SPLIT.CTRLA = 0; //disable TCA0 and set divider to 1
-  TCA0.SPLIT.CTRLESET=TCA_SPLIT_CMD_RESET_gc|0x03; //set CMD to RESET, and enable on both pins.
-  TCA0.SPLIT.CTRLD=0; //Split mode now off, CMPn = 0, CNT = 0, PER = 255
+  PORTMUX.TCAROUTEA = (PORTMUX.TCAROUTEA & ~(PORTMUX_TCA0_gm)) | PORTMUX_TCA0_PORTA_gc;
+  takeOverTCA0();

-  TCA0.SINGLE.CTRLB = (TCA_SINGLE_CMP0EN_bm | TCA_SINGLE_WGMODE_SINGLESLOPE_gc); //Single slope PWM mode, PWM on WO0
+  TCA0.SINGLE.CTRLB = (TCA_SINGLE_CMP2EN_bm | TCA_SINGLE_WGMODE_SINGLESLOPE_gc); //Single slope PWM mode, PWM on WO0
   TCA0.SINGLE.PER = 0x00FF; // Count all the way up to 0x00FF (255) - 8-bit PWM
   // At 20MHz, this gives ~78.125kHz PWM
   TCA0.SINGLE.CMP0 = 0;